The Hugs: 2007–2008: The Hugs self-titled debut

 In mid-2007, The Hugs were signed to 1965 Records, a subsidiary label of Columbia Records UK, on which they released their debut self-titled The Hugs full-length album in January 2007.
 The Hugs experimented with vintage recording equipment and a treasure trove of vintage guitars, pedals, and most notable a rare Otari 2' inch tape deck.
 Producer and engineer Shay Scott adapted 1970's recording techniques using a vintage Neve console and rare 1960's preamps and outboard gear.
-The album garnered comparisons to The Strokes, The Lemonheads, and The Libertines.
+The album garnered comparisons to The Strokes, The Lemonheads, The Dandy Warhols and The Libertines.
 Singer Danny Delegato refers to the album's subject matter as "personal sentiments, high school love, and growing into your early twenty's".
-Tours supporting The Walkmen, The View, The Rascals, The Brian Jonestown Massacre, The Cribs and The Kooks followed the album's release.
-Receiving critical acclaim by NME, Interview Magazine, and director Gus Van Sant in the New York Post.
+Tours and support slots supporting The Walkmen, The View, The Rascals, The Brian Jonestown Massacre, The Dandy Warhols, Dirty Pretty Things, The Cribs and The Kooks followed the album's release.
+Receiving critical acclaim by NME, Interview Magazine, Portland Mercury, Willamette Week and movie-director Gus Van Sant in the New York Post.

 2009–2011: Again and Again

-The Hugs second album, Again and Again, was released on October 6th, 2009.
+The Hugs second album, Again and Again, was released on October 6, 2009.
 The album was recorded w/producer and engineer Shay Scott in Portland, Oregon at his home studio "Klickitat Band Camp".
 Again and Again marked a stylistic departure from the previous album in that it was made up of song demos recorded in England and Europe, namely London and Paris, and contained all songs written while demoing for Columbia Records UK.
-Singer Danny Delegato cites partying, travel, foreign love, 90's power pop, The Monkees, The Vines and obscure 60's psychedelic pop as inspiration for the album's sound.
+Singer Danny Delegato cites youth, travel, The Monkees, The Vines and obscure 60's psychedelic rock as primarily influences.

 2013–2015: Love Led You Here

 The Hugs released Love Led You Here, their third studio album, on July 30, 2013.
-The album marked a further departure in sound from previous releases with a guitar-based arena rock sound, shoegaze soundscapes and programmed beats, drawing inspiration from artists such as Beck, Buddy Holly, Elliott Smith and Oasis.
+The album marked a further departure in sound from previous releases with a guitar-based pop and alternative sound, shoegazey-soundscapes and distorted guitars.

 2016–2018: Feelings of Life

 In March 2016, The Hugs released Feelings of Life, the band's fourth studio album, recorded in Portland, Oregon.
 The band added multi-instrumentalist David Appaloosa on guitar, vocals and producing duties.
 Feelings of Life marked another big stylistic departure from the previous album, introducing more programmed drums, anthemic hooks, and commercial pop and rock leanings.
 The tracks were recorded at Map Room Studio in Portland, Oregon and self-produced.
 Mixing by Sonny Diperri, whose credits include: Trent Reznor, STRFKR, Animal Collective, and Portugal.
 The Man.
+Northwest Music Scene Magazine wrote "This album takes you on a journey that is warm, a little exploratory, familiar, and full of great tunes.
+Much like life, Feelings of Life encompasses many of the feelings felt on this shared journey."